 - 6.1.
 As part of the Counter Terrorism and Security Act 2015, schools have a duty to 'prevent people being drawn into terrorism'.
 This has become known as the 'Prevent Duty'.
 Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the Designated Safeguarding Lead. - 6.2.
 The academy will have identified a member of staff as Prevent lead.
 The Designated Safeguarding Lead will have received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have. - 6.3.
 We expect academies to use the curriculum to ensure that children and young people understand how people with extreme views share these with others, especially using the internet - 6.4.
 We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
 Teaching the academy's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society - 6.5.
 The DfE believes that an education that promotes fundamental British values will give young people the ability to challenge and resist the influence of extremist views.
 It provided guidance on how academies should support the spiritual, moral, social and cultural (SMSC) development of pupils.
 Promoting Fundamental British Values as part of SMSC in schools, Nov 2014 - 6.6.
 Preventing extremism in the education and children's services sectors was published 1st September 2015.
 This includes advice on the Prevent Duty which explains what academies can do to protect children and young people from the risk of radicalisation.
-The DfE has also published a guide to help schools understand the techniques terrorist groups use on social media. - 6.7.
-The Trust has a statutory duty to safeguard pupils from radicalisation, extremism and terrorism by:
+The DfE has also published a guide to help schools understand the techniques terrorist groups use on social media.

-- Demonstrating that robust safeguarding policies are in place to identify children at risk, and intervening when appropriate, by referring to Channel for example - Ensuring clear protocol and checks are in place to ensure any visiting speakers are suitable and supervised in the academy.
-Academies will complete and regularly review the TEFAT Prevent Risk Assessment Template available for use - Appendix F

-- Ensuring that fundamental British Values are promoted within the academy curriculum and ethos of the academy - Ensuring that staff have the knowledge and confidence to identify and intervene when they deem children to be at risk from radicalisation and/or extremism and/or terrorism
+- 6.7.
+The Trust has a statutory duty to safeguard pupils from radicalisation, extremism and terrorism by: - Demonstrating that robust safeguarding policies are in place to identify children at risk, and intervening when appropriate, by referring to Channel for example - Ensuring clear protocol and checks are in place to ensure any visiting speakers are suitable and supervised in the academy.
+Providing academies with support, where requested to complete and regularly review the TEFAT Prevent Risk Assessment Template Appendix E - Ensuring that fundamental British Values are promoted within the academy curriculum and ethos of the academy - Ensuring that staff have the knowledge and confidence to identify and monitor children susceptible to extremist ideology and radicalisation - Ensuring that staff have the knowledge and confidence to identify and intervene when they deem children to be at risk from radicalisation and/or extremism and/or terrorism